-Can I Raise Funds for my project?
+Can I raise funds for my Gold Award?

 Due to a change in GSUSA guidelines, Girl Scouts are now permitted to raise funds for their Gold Award Projects.
 In order to comply with nonprofit tax codes, GSHPA has developed guidelines that must be followed by all Gold Award Girl Scouts.
 In this document, we'll go over GSHPA's Gold Award fundraising guidelines.